TYPO3-Solr/ext-solr/Documentation/Releases/solr release 6.0.md

 * https://github.com/TYPO3-Solr/ext-solr/pull/580
 * https://github.com/TYPO3-Solr/ext-solr/pull/576

-### Access Filter Support for multi-value access fields
+### Access Filter Support for multi-value Access Fields

 The next release of EXT:solrfal will allow merging of duplicates into one document.
 The implementation of this feature requires that the permissions are stored in a multi-value